paulieguk/LDW-JUN22/Content/Instructions-002.md

 Launch and enter the Lab, signing in with the credentials provided on the resource tab.

-Notice you cannot do anything, when you entered Azure showed an error.
+Notice you cannot do anything, when you entered Azure might have displayed a subscription error.
 If you navigate anywhere Azure just trys to get you to sign up for a trial.

- - End the Lab
+ - End the Lab and make sure you close both Windows just leaving the orghinal **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.

 This is the way CSS would be enabled and the User would have full access to the subscription.
 But the subscription **Career RockIT (Skillable)** is setup as shared and therefore is used for CSR.